Updated on April 24, 2023

 Reasons Dead Cockroaches Are More Visible

 There are many reasons why you might find dead cockroaches in your house more often than live ones.
-Please note that there are always exceptions to the rules, but the following reasons are true of most home-invading roaches.
+While there are always exceptions to the rules, the following reasons are true of most home-invading roaches.

 One reason you may notice dead cockroaches more frequently than live ones is that they avoid light.
-They typically become active during the night when you are less likely to encounter them.
+These pests typically become active during the night when you are less likely to encounter them.

 If a cockroach dies in the open, it may remain unnoticed until you encounter it during the daytime.
 The stark contrast of a dead cockroach against the well-lit environment makes them more noticeable.